GEO FixAI search readiness check

 4. Monitor response codes and request volume after changes.

-5. Revisit policy as Meta updates crawler documentation.
+5. Revisit policy as platform documentation evolves.

 You'll get an HTML report on bot access patterns and likely blocking points.